-1.6.1.1 Federal Ministry of Environment (FMEnv.)
+1.6.1.1 Federal Ministry of Environment (FMEnv)

-The FMEnv is the primary authority for the regulation and enforcement of environmental laws in Nigeria.
+The FMEnv is the principal authority for the regulation and enforcement of environmental laws in Nigeria.
 The Act establishing the Ministry places on it the responsibilities of ensuring that all development and industry activity, operations and emissions are within the limits prescribed in the national guidelines and standards, and comply with relevant regulations for environmental pollution management in Nigeria as may be released by the Ministry.

-In furtherance of her mandate, the FMEnv developed laws, guidelines and regulations on various sectors of the national economy.
-The specific policies, acts, guidelines enforced by FMEnv that apply to the proposed Project are summarized in the following paragraphs:
+In furtherance of her mandate, the FMEnv developed laws/guidelines on various sectors of the national economy.
+The specific policies, acts, guidelines enforced by FMEnv that are applicable to the proposed Project are summarized as follows:

-National Policy on the Environment, 2017
+National Policy on the Environment, 1989 (revised in 1999 and 2017)

-The National Policy on the Environment, 2017 provides for a viable national mechanism for cooperation, coordination and regular consultation, as well as harmonious management of the policy formulation and implementation process which requires the establishment of effective institutions and linkages within and among the various tiers of government.
+The National Policy on the Environment (1989) (revised 1999 and 2017) provides for "a viable national mechanism for cooperation, coordination and regular consultation, as well as harmonious management of the policy formulation and implementation process which requires the establishment of effective institutions and linkages within and among the various tiers of government that is, federal, state and local government".

-The objective of the policy is to achieve sustainable development in Nigeria and in particular to:
+The objective of the policy is to achieve sustainable development in Nigeria pertaining to:

-- Secure a quality environment adequate for good health and wellbeing; - Conserve the environment and natural resources for the benefit of present and future generations; - Raise public awareness and promoting understanding of the essential linkages between the environmental resources and developments and encouraging individual and community participations in environmental improvement efforts; - Maintain and enhance the ecosystems and ecological processes essential for the functioning of the biosphere to preserve biological diversity; - Co-operate with other countries, international organizations and agencies to achieve optimal use and effective prevention or abatement of trans-boundary environmental degradation. - The National Guidelines and Standards for Environmental Pollution Control in Nigeria
+- Secure a quality environment adequate for good health and wellbeing; - Conserve the environment and natural resources for the benefit of present and future generations; - Raise public awareness and promoting understanding of the essential linkages between the environmental resources and developments and encouraging individual and community participations in environmental improvement efforts; - Maintain and enhance the ecosystems and ecological processes essential for the functioning of the biosphere to preserve biological diversity; - Co-operate with other countries, international organizations and agencies to achieve optimal use and effective prevention or abatement of trans-boundary environmental degradation.
+National Guidelines and Standards for Environmental Pollution Control in Nigeria, 1991